-Digithy Talks: Running a Digital Insurance Provider
+Digithy Talks: Running a Digital Insurance Company

-For our second episode of Digithy Talks we had a chat with Rob, co-founder of Feather Insurance, a boot-strapped insurance business geared towards providing insurance to expats in Germany.
+For our second episode of Digithy Talks we had a chat with Rob, co-founder of Feather Insurance, a boot-strapped digital insurance company geared towards providing insurance to expats in Germany.
 The service first started with the goal to provide insurance for everyone.
 Realizing that marketing to everyone would be a tough task they decided to opt for a niche: providing insurance for expatriates.

 The reason behind this particular niche actually stems back to when French co-founder, Vincent, was struggling to navigate the insurance system when he first came to Germany.
 The company first began 3 years ago with both Rob and Vincent working together to help facilitate insurance.
 Rob’s experience involved insurance mathematics, consulting for insurance companies and how their IT systems work.
 Vincent acts as a full-stack developer with a focus on making financial operations easier for users.
 He also has had previous experience in creating IOS financial applications.
-With Feather Insurance they decided to address the gap in the market regarding insurance services.
+With Feather Insurance they decided to address the gap in the market regarding digital insurance company services.

 Was entrepreneurship all you expected it to be?